General Equipment at Anderson Hospital Maryville Illinois

 Boilermakers worked in the worst conditions in the building.

-• Refractory removal and replacement — Entering confined boiler spaces packed with deteriorated Combustion Engineering refractory brick and castable material.
+• Refractory removal and replacement — Entering confined boiler spaces packed with deteriorated refractory brick and castable material.
 Workers scraped old fire brick with wire brushes and chisels in spaces with no air movement.

-• Boiler insulation removal — Cutting away and replacing Johns-Manville external block insulation, asbestos cloth, and finishing cement from boiler shells and steam drums.
+• Boiler insulation removal — Cutting away and replacing external block insulation, asbestos cloth, and finishing cement from boiler shells and steam drums.

 Boiler rooms had the highest fiber concentrations of any space in the facility.
 Workers handled deteriorated materials that had been in place for decades—materials that shed fibers far more readily than new product.